Classes

 Natalia Jiménez

-She has served as a juror for photography and design awards for the Overseas Press Club, American Photography 37, and NPPA’s Best of Photojournalism.
-In 2019, she was faculty on the first Women Photograph workshop held in Latin America and participated as a mentor in their 2021 program.
+Natalia Jiménez is a senior picture editor on the National desk at The Washington Post, where she covered the Trump presidency, 2020 election, and January 6th insurrection.
+Before joining the Post, she managed the photography team at NBC News where she also art directed and commissioned illustrations.
+She has served as a juror for photography awards for the Overseas Press Club, American Photography 37, and NPPA’s Best of Photojournalism.
+Natalia was faculty on the first Women Photograph workshop held in Latin America in 2019 and was a mentor in their 2021 program.

 Natalia was drawn to editing while an assistant to photographers Alex Webb and Rebecca Norris Webb as they developed longform visual narratives through book publishing.
 Though she has focused on digital storytelling for most of her career, she retains an appreciation for the tactile experience of photography books and aims to apply that sensibility to her everyday work.